The Genetics Center, Inc. Address, phone, and fax

 Translocation --- A chromosome rearrangement in which the chromosomes are not arranged in the typical set of 23 pairs.
 Even if the correct amount of genetic material is present, an individual with a chromosome translocation is at increased risk for having problems such as difficulty conceiving or maintaining a pregnancy.
 Chromosome translocations are often inherited.

-Ultrasonography --- The use of high frequency sound waves to examine internal body structures, such as a fetus contained in the uterus.
+Ultrasonography --- The use of sound waves higher than humans can hear to examine internal body structures, such as a fetus contained in the uterus.
 An ultrasound examination is also known as a sonogram.

 X-linked --- Hemophilia, Duchenne muscular dystrophy, and color blindness are examples of diseases whose genes are located on the X chromosome.
 Males are most often affected with X-linked disorders.
 This is the same as the formerly used term, sex-linked.